RimunAce/vscripts/README.md

 ## 🛠️ Installation

+### Steam Workshop (Recommended)
 1. Subscribe to the desired addons on Steam Workshop
 2. Launch Left 4 Dead 2
 3. The scripts will automatically load when starting a game
 4. No manual configuration needed, but settings can be customized in-game

+### Manual Installation
+1. Download the desired .nut script
+2. Place the script in: `\Steam\steamapps\common\Left 4 Dead 2\left4dead2\scripts\vscripts\`
+3. If director_base_addon.nut doesn't exist:
+   - Download director_base_addon.nut and place it in the same folder
+4. If director_base_addon.nut already exists:
+   - Open director_base_addon.nut in a text editor
+   - Add `IncludeScript("SCRIPT_NAME.nut")` at the end of the file
+5. Launch Left 4 Dead 2
+6. The scripts will load automatically when starting a game

 ## ⚙️ Configuration